 Form AP1 Application to Register Grant of Lease

-This Application to Register Grant of Lease on Land Registry Form AP1 is for use by a tenant to apply to the Land Registry to register the grant of a new lease.
+The PROP.CO.06 - Form AP1 Application to Register Grant of Lease is the form prescribed by the Land Registry to apply to register the grant of a new lease.

 As a general rule, a lease granted for a term of more than 7 years must be registered at the Land Registry.
 If it is not registered, it will not take effect as a “legal” interest but only as an “equitable” interest.
 This is less secure for the tenant and will make future dealings with the lease more complicated for all concerned.

 Land Registry Form AP1 should be completed and sent to the Land Registry, together with a certified copy of the lease, if the property is in England, the stamp duty land tax certificate (if a Land Transaction Return is required to be submitted to HM Revenue & Customs (HMRC)), or if the property is in Wales, the Welsh Revenue Authority (WRA) certificate (if a Land Transaction Tax return is to be submitted to the WRA) and a cheque for the application fee, as soon as possible after the grant of the lease.

 The Land Registry has various offices.
 To find the appropriate office for your application please see:

 In panel 1, enter the name of local authority serving the property and the property’s full postcode – this information will appear on the official copies of the landlord’s registered title.

 In panel 2, enter the title number of the landlord’s freehold (or superior leasehold) property – this information will appear on the official copies of the landlord’s registered title.

 In panel 3, check the first box if the application affects the whole of the landlord’s title (i.e. it is a lease of whole).
 For a lease of part only of the landlord’s title check the second box.